-Some staff at the University of Sussex and 60 other universities voted to take industrial action in the 2019 autumn term.
-Find out how we are supporting you and why the strikes happened.
+Some staff at the University of Sussex and 73 other universities have voted to take industrial action this term.
+Find out how we are supporting you and why the strikes are happening.

-In addition, Union members were asked to take another form of action known as action short of a strike (ASOS), running from 25 November 2019 until 29 April 2020.
+In addition, Union members are taking another form of action known as action short of a strike (ASOS), running from 25 November 2019 until 29 April 2020.

 We want to keep you updated with what you need to know.
 The University is committed to making sure the impact on your studies is at an absolute minimum and will be doing everything we can to support you.